My new precious is a 25th Anniversary

 Finally while lifting the centre to narrow the ends to clear the back of the bonnet it can be moved to where it is in the picture, washer hoses still attached.

-Passenger side grommet was firm, but covered in silt, clearly a flow point; now clean and sealed.
+Passenger side grommet was firm, washer shrunk but covered in silt, clearly a flow point; now clean and sealed.

-Driver’s side grommet was slightly loose and the washer had shrunk, a thin ty-wrap is an easy way to work some silicone under it before swamping it around the edges as usual.
+Driver’s side grommet was slightly loose and its washer had also shrunk, a thin ty-wrap is an easy way to work some silicone under it before swamping it around the edges as usual.

 You can see where I took the ventilation intake shield off how its foam kept the dust out.